-The following statistics provide a comprehensive snapshot of the magnitude of the Department of Planning and Budget (DPB) operations during FY 2014.
+The following statistics provide a comprehensive snapshot of the magnitude of the Department of Planning and Budget (DPB) operations during fiscal year 2018 and 2019.
 The activities listed in the statistical table are extremely complex and require extensive analysis and review.